U53RW4R3/RemoteKeyStrokes/README.md

 `$ ./rks.sh -i implant.bat -w rdesktop`

+### FAQ

+TODO: Fill this info

 ## TODO and Help Wanted

-- Add text colors for better user experience

-- Implement Base64 file transfer

-- Implement Bin2Hex file transfer
+- [ ] Implement Bin2Hex file transfer

-- Implement a persistence function for both windows and linux.
+- [ ] Implement a persistence function for both windows and linux.

-- Implement antiforensics function for both windows and linux.
+- [ ] Implement antiforensics function for both windows and linux.

-- Implement to read shellcode input and run C# implant and powershell runspace
+- [ ] Implement to read shellcode input and run C# implant and powershell runspace

-- Implement privesc function for both windows and linux
+- [ ] Implement privesc function for both windows and linux

 ## References